sswietoniowski/learning-mssql/pluralsight/02_designing_and_implementing_sql_server_database_indexes/README.md

 In SQL Server we have two main types of indexes:

-1. clustered indexes:
+1. Clustered Indexes:

    Clustered indexes are the primary index for a table.
 They are used to store the data in the table.

    ![Clustered Index](./images/clustered-index.gif)

-2. non-clustered indexes.
+2. Non-clustered Indexes.

    ![Non-Clustered Index](./images/non-clustered-index.gif)